aaronrenner/phx_gen_auth/README.md

 and a new `MyApp.Accounts` [context][phoenix contexts guide], in the application namespace.

+Verify the database connection details for the development and test environments in `config/` so the migrator and tests can run properly.
+Then run the following to create the database

+    $ mix ecto.create

 Next, let's install the dependencies and migrate the database

     $ mix deps.get